bonifacyj/datacatalog-connectors-message-brokers/README.md

 # datacatalog-connectors-message-brokers

-This repository contains sample code with integration between Data Catalog and Kafka system.
+This repository contains sample code with integration between Data Catalog and message broker systems.
-In the future, it will be populated with connectors integrating Data Catalog with other message brokers as well.
+Currently, only Apache Kafka is supported.

 **Disclaimer: This is not an officially supported Google product.**